kanaka/mal/impls/python/compile/readme.md

 ## TODO

-1. **Rethink Compilation of Lambda Functions:** Consider the implications of compiling lambda functions ahead of time.
-   Reimplement `compile_fn` if needed.

-2. **Implement Quasiquote, Unquote, and Splice-unquote:** Develop functionality for quasiquote, unquote, and splice-unquote.
++ **Implement Quasiquote, Unquote, and Splice-unquote:** Develop functionality for quasiquote, unquote, and splice-unquote.

-3. **Implement Macros (Section 8):** Proceed with implementing macros only after careful consideration and potential reimplementation of `compile_fn`.
++ **Implement Macros (Section 8):** Proceed with implementing macros only after careful consideration and potential reimplementation of `compile_fn`.

-4. **Implement Try and Catch (Section 9):** Add support for try and catch constructs.
++ **Implement Try and Catch (Section 9):** Add support for try and catch constructs.

-5. **Test MAL Against Official Test Cases:** Verify the functionality of this MAL implementation against the official test cases.
++ **Test MAL Against Official Test Cases:** Verify the functionality of this MAL implementation against the official test cases.

-6. **Clean Up Code and Submit Pull Request:** Review the codebase for any cleanup or optimization opportunities.
++ **Clean Up Code and Submit Pull Request:** Review the codebase for any cleanup or optimization opportunities.
 Once ready, submit a pull request for review and integration.